noseka1/noseka1.github.io/source/_posts/2015-08-03-improving-ansibles-ini-file-module.markdown

 {% endcodeblock %}

-You can see that there's not much is left from the input file.
+You can see that there's not much left from the input file.
 All comments are gone.
 In contrary, the `ini_file2` module does the editing operations with care:

 {% codeblock lang:ini %}
 # This is the main configuration section